-- loads and load combinations that the structure or component must withstand. - The protection against the effects of -internal hazards; - The protection against the effects of external hazards; - Design limits and acceptance criteria (applicable to the design of systems, structures and components); - Reliability - Provisions against common cause failures within a system and between systems belonging to different levels of defence in depth; - The safety classification; - The protection against the effects of internal hazards; - The engineering design criteria applicable to the system; The safety classification; - Environmental conditions for qualification - Monitoring and control capabilities; - Provisions against common cause failures within a system and between systems belonging to different levels of defence in depth; - Environmental conditions for qualificationSelection of Mmaterials; - Provisions for testing, inspection, maintenance and decommissioning.
+- The postulated initiating events they have to cope with; - loads and load combinations that the structure or component must withstand. - The protection against the effects of internal hazards; - The protection against the effects of external hazards; - Design limits and acceptance criteria (applicable to the design of systems, structures and components) - Reliability - Provisions against common cause failures within a system and between systems belonging to different levels of defence in depth; - The safety classification; - Environmental conditions for qualification - Monitoring and control capabilities; - Materials; - Provisions for testing, inspection, maintenance and decommissioning.